caracal-pipeline/caracal-docs/sphinx/index.rst

 Caracal
 =========

-Caracal is a pipeline for radio interferometry data reduction.
+CARACal is a pipeline for radio interferometry data reduction.
 It works on data from any radio interferometer as long as they are in "measurement set" format.

 *A few sections of this documentation are still preliminary.
 Please bear with us.*